zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/5-pack-and-ship-service-composite.md

 # Module 5: Pack and ship composite

 In this module, you will build the first part of the order fulfillment service.
 After the order has been successfully processed, it needs to be packed and shipped.
 Avitek, as fictitious company, has a number of preferred shipping providers, each of them assigned to a specific shipping method.
 This method is calculated based on the shipping speed the customer chose when placing the order and the shipping state (in address).
 Once the order has been shipped, an email is sent to the customer confirming the shipping provider and the order status is updated to Shipped.
 This chapter will build the pack and ship service, including the email notification.

 ### **Details ** ###
-Please start from <ins>chapter 5, page 191 in the Tutorial pdf document</ins>.
+Please start from <ins> **chapter 5, page 191 to 253** in the tutorial document</ins>.

 The Pack and ship composite in JDeveloper would look like the following: